McLaughlin Picks up Fourth Top-10 Finish This Season

 Sargent earned the honor a year earlier when the Cavaliers pulled off stunning rally at the 2008 NCAA East Regional Championships to return to the NCAAs for the first time under his watch.

-When Sargent was named UVa's head coach Aug.
+When Sargent was named UVA’s head coach Aug.
 31, 2004, he became the eighth person to direct the program in the last 30 years.
-It did not take him long to make him impact on the program.

 In 2007, Sargent saw sophomore Conrad Von Borsig earn All-ACC honors and the team finish the season on a positive note by winning the Cavalier Classic by a whopping 24 strokes.